Please consult your department for internal deadline.

 Instructions for Application

 These fellowships are for outstanding GSAS students in the humanities, social sciences, and in specifically designated areas of study in the natural sciences and mathematics, with exceptions made on rare occasions.
 The fellowships are intended to enhance opportunities for research and fieldwork.
-Applications are due in December, and recipients may take the fellowship in either the fall or spring semester of the following academic year.
-For example, students who apply in December of the 2018-2019 academic year and receive the award will choose whether to use it in fall 2019 or spring 2020.
+Applications are due in December, and recipients may take the fellowship in either the fall or spring term of the following academic year.
 Notification is typically mid-April.

 STIPEND, TENURE, AND LOCATION

-In the humanities and social sciences and specified fields in the natural sciences, the maximum grant is a single term standard cohort stipend (in FY 17, it was $14,010), paid in five monthly installments September 1–January 1 or February 1–June 1.
-The award is for one semester and may be taken in either fall or spring.
+In the humanities and social sciences and specified fields in the natural sciences, the maximum grant is a single term standard cohort stipend, paid in five monthly installments September 1–January 1 or February 1–June 1.
+The award is for one term and may be taken in either fall or spring.
 The Merit fellowship is not location-based.

 Terms and conditions